mitmotion/auth_server/SPEC.md

    the shared secret used to encrypt the JWT.\
 7. The game server decrypts the JWT using the shared secret.
    If decryption fails, abort with an invalid JWT error.
-8. The game server generates a new AES128-GCM IV and a 256 bit salt, sends them to the client coupled with the id of the game server keypair being used and computes a second shared secret using `Truncate(HMAC-SHA3-256(ECDH(client_public, game_server_private), salt))`.
+8. The game server generates a new AES128-GCM IV and sends it to the client coupled with the id of the game server keypair being used and computes a second shared secret using `Truncate(HMAC-SHA3-256(ECDH(client_public, game_server_private), salt))`.
 9. The client computes the second shared secret using `Truncate(HMAC-SHA3-256(ECDH(game_server_public, client_private), salt))`.